ash0x0/obsidian-cs-notes/DSA/Coding Interview.md

 1. Listen and pay attention to the problem description
 	1. Record every piece of unique or potentially useful information.
 Likely needed for optimal solution
 2. Ask questions to understand problem
+	1. Repeat the problem as you understand it out loud
 	2. Ask questions about the part you think will be hardest.
 You might be understanding it incorrectly and might be easier than you think or not need to address it
 	3. Ask questions about the data: types, what the data presents, what it's meant for, who'll be using it, etc.
 3. Create an example that's representative, not too small and not a special case